baotianyoutai/portfolio/README.md

 #### Result
 Achieved approximately 80% accuracy in responses.
 User feedback was highly positive, including "reduced search time," "helpful phrasing," "no need to search manuals from scratch," "past answers are helpful," and "highly efficient for similar cases."
 This not only reduced HQ staff's inquiry handling time but also supported branch staff in making quick and accurate decisions, improving overall operational quality.

+#### Technical Skills
-#### Technical Skills: Cloud Run, GCS, Artifact Registry Streamlit, RAG, langchain, ChromaDB
+Cloud Run, GCS, Artifact Registry Streamlit, RAG, langchain, ChromaDB

 ### 3.AI for Suggestion Duplication and Assignment (_March 2025 - May 2025_)